Overseas patients at Croydon Health Services

 The National Health Service (NHS) provides free hospital treatment for people who are classed as ordinarily resident in the UK.

 The NHS provides free hospital treatment to people who live in the UK permanently.
-However, if you are not ordinarily resident in the UK nd you do not meet one of the exemptions from charges criteria you may have to pay for your hospital treatment.
+However, if you do not normally live in this country on a lawful and settled basis and you do not meet one of the exemptions from charges criteria you will have to pay for any treatment you need.

 This is regardless of your nationality; whether you hold a British passport; have lived in and paid National Insurance and taxes in the UK in the past; or have been issued with an HC2 certificate.